brbarreto0821/Python_Projects/README.md

 ```

 ## Sources
 Some of these projects were made from a book called _Python Projects for Beginners - A Ten-Week Bootcamp Approach to Python Programming_ by Connor P. Milliken.
-Thanks to this amazing book, I now have a clear understanding of programming in general.
+Thanks to this amazing book, I now have a basic understanding of programming in general.